Rumman-Sadik/express-backend-project/README.md

 Simple Express backend that fetches api messages from GET to POST method

-to initalize bash
+to initalize bash in terminal
+:
-  ` npm install
+  - npm install
-  `npm run dev
+  - npm run dev